Planning your Trip to the airport

 Compare to find the best deals

-If you know what you’re looking from in a holiday, the first stop is comparing to find the best price for what you want.
-You don’t want to be paying over-the-odds for your break away.
+If you know what you’re looking for in a holiday, the first stop is to compare your top destinations to find the best price for what you want; you don’t want to be paying over-the-odds for your break away.

 Comparing different websites and prices can even help you narrow down exactly where and when to go and what to do when you get there.